Abner, Springs Valley Herald (May 4, 1933) Death Notice

 Marengo, driver of the car, were seriously injured, but expected to

-The car was traveling at a
+The car was

 high rate o speed when the accident occurred and all occupants rendered

 unconscious.
 It was two hours after the crash before the injured could